-1. Pros and Cons of Raising Backyard Chickens
+1. The Pros and Cons of Raising Backyard Chickens

 There are a lot of reasons why someone would or wouldn't want chickens in their backyard.
 Here are some of the more common debates on having backyard chickens:

-- Costs Are Incredibly Cheap Compared to Other Animals
+- The Cost Is Incredibly Cheap Compared to Other Animals

 - You Can Get Something From Them